 Chiropractors have very low malpractice insurance premiums for a good reason; claims are rarely successful.

-Nevertheless, if you are having more than 15-20 chiropractic help treatments per annum for the same condition, then it's time to be thinking about factors like bedside lights, computer ergonomics, sleeping posture and a daily set of gentle exercises.
+Nevertheless, if you are having more than 15-20 chiropractic help treatments per annum for the same condition, then it is time to be thinking about factors like bedside lights, computer ergonomics, sleeping posture and a daily set of gentle exercises.

 They make especially good bedside lights as the light is concentrated in a small beam with no waste.
 Positioned above your bed, and beaming over your shoulder they make for the perfect reading environment.